 This information was correct at the time of publication.

 You will gain highly transferable skills in communication, presentation and collaboration with others.
 These skills, together with a track record of creativity and innovative thinking, provide a valuable advantage when it comes to applying for many different fields of employment.

 This course prepares you for roles in the performing arts such as:

-'Live Project' modules allow you to take educational and professional opportunities as they arise.
+The independent study module allows you to take educational and professional opportunities as they arise.
 Examples include the production of a new play performed at The Edinburgh Fringe Festival and a cross-generational performance with a professional choreographer and dancers.
 Many projects are sited in schools and the wider community.

-We also arrange end-of-year performances within a professional arts venue, working alongside schedulers, box office staff, technicians and professional performers.
+We also arrange end-of-year performances in a professional arts venue, working alongside schedulers, box office staff, technicians and professional performers.
 Your involvement in these performances develops skills in marketing, design and communication with venues.

 All students studying on-campus undergraduate Performing Arts courses can take up a CV-enhancing work placement, a University-led industry initiative, or a professional and business development boot camp.
 By the term placement, we mean we are offering you a taste of the industry which might last anything from two days to four weeks on a part-time basis.